-After Monet, many American Impressionists found its way to Giverny and established their art work there.
+After Monet, many American Impressionists found its way to Giverny and established their artwork there.
 You can also explore a lot of art galleries in Giverny.
-So if you are an arts history fan, don’t miss this day tour.
+So if you are an art history fan, don’t miss this day tour.

 Most of the art networks and colony disappeared after the First World War.

 - Good restaurants – Les Nympheas and the Impressionism Museum is located near Monet’s House